 9.2 How the Response Process links to the Consent Application Process

-The link can be summarised as follows:

-The submission forms part of the developer’s Environmental Statement based on an Environmental Impact Assessment, which is needed to support an application for the consents and licenses necessary for an offshore development In England and Wales through the Planning Inspectorate (The Infrastructure Planning Regulations 2009 Section 36, Electricity Act 1989, Section 56 Planning Act 2008) In Scotland the same NRA approach is adopted, applications should be to MS-LOT.
+The submission forms part of the developer’s Environmental Statement based on an Environmental Impact Assessment, which is needed to support an application for the consents and licenses necessary for an offshore development In England and Wales through the Planning Inspectorate (The Infrastructure Planning Regulations 2009 Section 36, Electricity Act 1989, Section 56 Planning Act 2008).
+In Scotland the same NRA approach is adopted, and applications are made to Marine Scotland.
 In reviewing the NRA, a number of bodies will be consulted including:

-Other Government epartments including the Department for Transport and the Ministry of Defence.
+Other Government departments including the MCA, DfT and the Ministry of Defence.

-A range of organisations such as Trinity House, Chamber of Shipping, Royal Yachting Association, the port authorit (if relevant) National Federation of Fishermen’s Organisations, Royal Society for the Protection of Birds, and the British Marine Aggregates Producers Association.
+A range of organisations such as the General Lighthouse Authority, Chamber of Shipping, Royal Yachting Association, harbour authorities (if relevant), fishing associations, the British Marine Aggregates Producers Association, shipping companies and Maritime Administrations of neighbouring states (if relevant).

 The relevant organisations are invited to advise on the potential marine navigational safety and emergency response risk impacts of the: